 The next option is "Legal", where you can view legal information regarding this patent.
 You can find out more about this option here: What Are The Different Legal Information Options When Viewing A Patent?

 The next option you can go to is "Citation", where you can view a citation list for the patent.
 Here you can see both the cites within this patent and which patents cite this particular patent.
-You are also able to add these lists of patents to a Workspace and view them as a set of search results.
+From here, you can view the citations as a set of search results, save them to a Workspace, and export them.
 Finally, you are also able to find the "Citation Map" here, which allows you to see at a glance all of the forward and backward citations that a particular patent has.
 You can find more about this here: Citation Analysis.

 The next option is "Family", where you can view the other patents that are members of the same family as this patent (Simple/INPADOC/PatSnap) as well as view a geography and a tree map for each of these different families.
 You can find out more about this option here: Patent Families 101

 Then there is an option for "Similar Patents", where you can see patents that are similar to the patent you are currently viewing.
 You can find more information about how this works here: How does the "Similar Patents" feature work?.
-These patents can also be added to a Workspace.
+These patents can also be added to a Workspace and exported.

-And finally the last option is "Related Literature" this uses a semantic search to find related non-patent literature that is similar to the patent you are looking at.
-You can find out more on How Does The Related Literature Feature Work?
+And finally the last option is "Related Literature", which uses a semantic search to find related non-patent literature that is similar to the patent you are looking at.
+You can find out more in How Does The Related Literature Feature Work?